ANL-CESAR/SimpleMOC-kernel/README.txt

 	Usage: ./SimpleMOC-kernel <options>
 	Options include:
-	  -t <threads>     Number of OpenMP threads to run
+	  -t <threads>        Number of OpenMP threads to run -s <segments>       Number of segments to process -e <energy groups>  Number of energy groups
+	  -p <PAPI event>     PAPI event name to count (1 only)

+	If not options are specified, then a default set of parameters will automatically be run.
+These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been signficantly reduced to reduce runtime while preserving the computational profile).

 ==============================================================================
 Advanced Compilation, Debugging, Optimization, and Profiling